storageos/deploy/openshift/examples/nfs/README.md

 ## Deploy

 Define how many StorageOS volumes will persist your NFS volumes by editing `manifests/220-statefulet.yaml` claims and where to mount them (.spec.template.spec.containers[0].volumeMounts and .spec.volumeClaimTemplates).
-By default, 4 StorageOS volumes will be created with 30Gi each and mounted in the container `/export/partitionX`.
+By default, 5 StorageOS volumes will be created, 4 with 30Gi each and mounted in the container `/export/partitionX`.
 The storage provisioner will allocate the data of your NFS volumes under /export/partitionX/pvc-id-of-the-vol-in-k8s.
 Where the partition is defined when you crete the PVC by setting a label (see example below).
+1 StorageOS volume is allocated with 1Gi to persist the dynamic ganesha settings, stored in /export/ganesha.

 ```
 ./deploy-nfs-provisioner.sh